-I know you’ve all heard of the Little Mermaid statue in Copenhagen and gondolas in Venice.
+I know you've all heard of the Little Mermaid statue in Copenhagen and gondolas in Venice.
 But what about spelunking the sewers of Paris or quaffing homebrews with German monks?
-In this second part of a two-part column, I’ll fill you in on more of Europe’s quirky sights and experiences.
+In this second article of a two-part series, I'll fill you in on more of Europe's quirky sights and experiences.

 Paris' Historic Sewers: Discover what happens after you flush.
 This quick, fascinating, and slightly stinky visit (a perfumed hanky helps) takes you along a few hundred yards of underground water tunnels in the world's first underground sewer system.
 It's lined with interesting displays, well-described in English, explaining the evolution of the world's longest sewer system.
 Flush hard: If you lined up Paris' sewers end to end, they would reach beyond Istanbul.

 Rome's Fake Dome: Rome's St. Ignazio church (near the Pantheon) is a riot of Baroque illusions.
 As you walk into the church, admire the dome.
 Keeping your eyes on the dome, walk under and past it.
 It's false.
 Why?
 It's thought the original building project ran out of funding, so a skillful painter was hired to paint this fake, flat dome.

 Frankfurt's Red Light Towers: Near Frankfurt's central station, people killing time between trains can gawk at the city's 20 "Eros Towers" — each a five-story brothel filled with hookers.
 Frankfurt's prostitutes, who are legal and taxed, note that business varies with the theme of the trade show at the nearby convention center.
 While Frankfurt's annual auto show is boom time, hookers complain that the world's largest annual book fair is a complete bust.
 (No, I'm not a customer.
 Beware — drug addicts and pushy barkers make this neighborhood feel unsafe after dark.)